TPPIC/TPPIC-Tweaks/README.md

 TPPIC-Tweaks is not just limited to TPPIC modpacks.
 Any modpack can use TPPIC-Tweaks, and enable/disable tweaks relevent to their modpack.

 ## Modpack Authors
-There is three ways you can make use of TPPIC-Tweaks.
+There are three ways you can make use of TPPIC-Tweaks.

 1) Use the mod as-is, and adjust the configs to your liking for your modpack.